emaslvcc/JavaCraft/um-submission/final-report.md

 To do this we implemented a new method getMineRequFromBlockType() which gets the blocktype as parameter and gives back the needed crafted item to be able to mine it. [screenshot of function]

+$$first version$$
+We added two new Blocktypes and two new Crafting Items to the Game.
+Additionally we added a new Game mechanic and fixed a few bugs in the existing code.

+### Blocktypes

+The Blocktypes we added are Coal and Emerald, we added them to the Game by assigning them an integer value and an ANSI color.
+We had to change a few functions to be able to fully integrate them into the Game.
+The first being generateWorld() [void generateWorld()](#void-generateworld) in wich we changed spawn values of each block to fit with the new additions wich gives them a kind of rarity as Emerald and Coal are generated less often as Wood and Leaves for Example.

+We had to make some minor changes aswell, for instance assigning the color to the integer value in getBlockSymbol() [String getBlockSymbol(int blockType)](#string-getblocksymbolint-blocktype), and assigning them ASCII characters in getBlockChar() [char getBlockChar(int blockType)](#char-getblockcharint-blocktype).
+We also had to change an integer value in fillInventory() [void fillInventory()](#void-fillinventory), placeBlock() [void placeBlock(int blockType)](#void-placeblockint-blocktype) and displayInventory() [void displayInventory()](#void-displayinventory), to fit with the new amount of Blocktypes.
+This was necesarry so they would get considered while using these methods otherwise the Game would've only used the Old Blocktypes.

+Additionally we assigned String values to the new blocktypes in getBlockName() [String getBlockName(int blockType)](#string-getblocknameint-blocktype), assigned each block to its colour in getBlockSymbol() [String getBlockSymbol](#string-getblocksymbol) and added them to the Legend in displayLegend().
+Also we added a message whenever they get mined in interactWithWorld() [void displayLegend()](#void-displaylegend).

+### Crafted Items

+The Crafted Items we added to the Game are Iron and Stone Pickaxe, crafting the Stone Pickaxe requires three Stone and one stick, crafting the Iron Pickaxe requires three Iron ingot and one stick.

+Afterwards we implemented the Methods craftStonePickaxe() [void craftStonePickaxe()](#void-craftstonepickaxe) and craftIronPickaxe() [void craftIronPickaxe()](#void-craftironpickaxe) in wich we specified the Crafting requirements for each Item. for this to work we had to add a new method removeItemFromCraftedItem() [removeItemFromCraftedItem()](#void-removeitemfromcrafteditem), that removes items from the crafted items inventory.
+And craftedItemsContains() [boolean craftedItemContains()](#boolean-crafteditemcontains) that checks if the player has the amount of crafted items in his Inventory.
+The biggest change was the implementation of the mine requirements in mineBlock() [mineBlock()](#mineblock), we did this by checking for the blocktype that is going to be mined first and then checking if the Player fits the requirements.

+To do this we implemented a new method getRequiredItemForMining() [int getRequiredItemForMining()](#int-getrequireditemformining) wich gets the Blocktype as parameter and gives back the needed Crafted Item to be able to mine it.

 ### Interacting with Flags API

 We have rewritten the template function `getCountryAndQuoteFromServer()` to interact with the flags API at `https://flag.ashish.nl`.